xuChenSJTU/SIGNNAP-master-online/README.md

 # CGNN-master-online
-**This is a Pytorch implementation of our paper "Learning Stable Node Representations against Perturbations"**
+**This is a Pytorch implementation of our paper "Learning Node Representations against Perturbations in Graph Neural Networks"**

 **1. Datasets:**
 We use six benchmarks: Pubmed, Facbook, Coauthor-CS, Coauthor-Phy.
 Amazon-Computer and Amazon-Photo